pritom169/KTR-UniBam/Chapter-3/README.md

 throughput with no congestion)`
   - If measured throughput `very close` to uncongested throughput
-  - Means in current throughput, we are absolutely sure that there will be no congestion control.
+  - Means in current throughput, we are absolutely sure that there will be no congestion.
     - increase `cwnd` linearly
   - Else if measure throughput `far below` to uncongested throughput
   - Means, current throughput is very close to congestion
     - decrease `cwnd` linearly

 #### Explicit congestion notification
-ECN is a network assisted congestion control that involves TCP Header and Receiver as well as routers.
-It avoids congestion without letting the router drive into a loss scenario.

-- As shown in figure below, ECN congested network router will set a bit in IP datagram Header, which will indicate if the router is congested or not.
+- **Purpose of ECN**:
+   - ECN allows end-to-end notification of network congestion **without dropping packets**.
+Unlike traditional congestion control methods that rely on packet drops to signal congestion, ECN provides a more efficient way to handle congestion.
+  - When congestion occurs, the receiver echoes this congestion indication back to the sender, which then reduces its transmission rate as if it detected a dropped packet.

+- **Implementation Details**:
+  - ECN uses two bits in both the TCP header and the IP header.
+  - The two bits are **CWR (Congestion Window Reduced)** and **ECE (ECN-Echo)**.
+  - When congestion is detected, the router sets the ECN field within an IP packet to **CE (Congestion Experienced)**.
-- TCP receiver then sends the TCP sender about this congestion information by setting
+  - The receiver echoes this indication to the sender by setting proper bits in the transport protocol header.
-- TCP sender then reacts to this congestion window.
+  - ECN avoids retransmissions, making it particularly useful for time-sensitive packets.

 ### Closing TCP connection
 Closing a TCP connection is a four-step process, often referred to as the